 VRAM HIT TEST puts you in the very first room in the game, at the top, as a bat that can somewhat move around freely.
 However, another copy of the bat lags behind, and the camera struggles to look at both sprites at once.
 Both Start and Select buttons don't work.
 Going too far from the start point, or colliding with another object, will crash the game.
 (Note the crash caused by the VRAM overflow in VRAM HIT TEST would have the possibility to destroy the actual cart or other hardware sometimes.)

 This just shows a graphic of a bat.

 SIO TEST 0 spawns the player here, with a broken HUD.
-Player can't get out of the room, Start button will just make the game stop and can't access statement menu (aka 2229).
+The player can't get out of the room, Start button will just make the game stop and can't access statement menu (aka 2229).
 Select button doesn't work.

-Strangely, pushing SELECT + B combo gives a blank white screen, making it hard to check functions and force players to reset.
+Strangely, pushing SELECT + B combo gives a blank white screen, making it hard to check functions and forcing the player to reset.